Introduction

 Luke 6:43–44

 Day-by-day the Middle East inches closer to Ezekiel’s prophesied regional Gog-Magog War.
-May God save Jerusalem and the Holy Land of Israel.

 And they swarmed up over the broad plain of the earth and surrounded the camp of the saints (God’s people) and the beloved city (Jerusalem); but fire came down from heaven and consumed them.